Time-dependent dynamics in the confined lattice Lorentz gas: Solution strategy

 The solution of the scattering problem [Eq.~(\ref{10112023_1057})] amounts to solve a $5\times5$ matrix problem, something that can be conveniently pursued with the aid of symbolic computation programs.
-At a formal level we can write the solution by introducing the $S$-matrix,
+At a formal level, the solution is